 To manage weight after menopause, try to:

-- build and maintain your muscle mass with strength training such as weight training or weight-bearing exercise like walking.
-(See your doctor before starting a new exercise program)
+- build and maintain your muscle mass with strength training such as weight training or weight-bearing exercise such as walking (see your doctor before starting a new exercise program)

 - accept the changes to your body that are age related and work towards decreasing your risks by taking healthy lifestyle measures.